astronomer/docs/astro/develop-project.md

 ### Step 3: Build a Custom Docker Image

-1. Run the following command to create a new Docker image from your `Dockerfile.build` file, making sure to replace `<ssh-key>` with your SSH key file name:
+1. Run the following command to create a new Docker image from your `Dockerfile.build` file, making sure to replace `<ssh-key>` with your SSH key file name and `<runtime-image>` with your Runtime image:

     ```sh
-    DOCKER_BUILDKIT=1 docker build -f Dockerfile.build --progress=plain --ssh=github="$HOME/.ssh/<ssh-key>" -t custom-<airflow-image> .
+    DOCKER_BUILDKIT=1 docker build -f Dockerfile.build --progress=plain --ssh=github="$HOME/.ssh/<ssh-key>" -t custom-<runtime-image> .
     ```

-    For example, if you have `quay.io/astronomer/astro-runtime:4.2.0` in your `Dockerfile.build`, this command would be:
+    For example, if you have `quay.io/astronomer/astro-runtime:4.2.10` in your `Dockerfile.build`, this command would be:

     ```sh
-    DOCKER_BUILDKIT=1 docker build -f Dockerfile.build --progress=plain --ssh=github="$HOME/.ssh/<authorized-key>" -t custom-astro-runtime-4.2.0 .
+    DOCKER_BUILDKIT=1 docker build -f Dockerfile.build --progress=plain --ssh=github="$HOME/.ssh/<authorized-key>" -t custom-astro-runtime-4.2.10-base .
     ```

   :::info